Azure/application-gateway-kubernetes-ingress/docs/troubleshootings/troubleshooting-agic-addon-identity-not-found.md

 ## Troubleshooting: AGIC addon, identity not found

 ### Illustration
-AGIC fails to start due to "Identity not found" even though the required permissions are provided.
+AGIC fails to start due to "Identity not found" even though the User Managed Identity is assigned to the AKS nodes and has the right permissions.

 ***AGIC Pod Logs***
 ```